 The Traffic Commission is the regulatory body that oversees all traffic regulations in the City of Somerville.
 Its authority is based on enabling legislation from the Commonwealth of Massachusetts' General Laws and the City of Somerville Charter.
 The Traffic and Parking Department is the custodian of the records and regulations.

 The Commission is chaired by the Commissioner of Public Works.
-The other members of the Commission are: a representative of the Police Chief, a representative of the Fire Chief, the Chair of the Board of Aldermen's Subcommittee on Traffic & Parking, and a citizen-at-large appointed by the Mayor and confirmed by the Board of Aldermen.
+The other members of the Commission are: a representative of the Police Chief, a representative of the Fire Chief, the Chair of the City Council's Subcommittee on Traffic & Parking, and a citizen-at-large appointed by the Mayor and confirmed by the City Council.

 Meetings are attended by the Director of Traffic & Parking, the Parking Clerk, the Commission Secretary, and other Traffic & Parking staff as necessary.
 The meetings of the Traffic Commission are held monthly and are open to the public.
 Presently, meetings are conducted every second Thursday.

 To be placed on the Traffic Commission’s agenda for their next meeting, please contact Laura Accaputo, Traffic Commission Secretary.

 Parking Permit Restrictions FAQ

 Parking Permit Restrictions in Transit Areas FAQ